psmd-iberutaru/OpihiExarata/docs/source/user/manual_mode.rst

 .. figure:: /assets/images/manual-mode-gui-photometry.*

     The photometry GUI tab for customizing and executing photometric solutions.
+    This is the default view before any values have been calculated.

 The photometric solution of the image is next to be solved.
 The brightness of the stars in the image is compared to known filter magnitudes from a photometric database to derive a photometric calibration solution.
 See :numref:`figure-manual-mode-gui-photometry` for the interface for photometric solutions.

 This is an optional step and is not related to asteroid finding in of itself.
 This operation can be skipped entirely if a photometric solution is not